Rikougo/amongus-pedagogie/README.md

 Front end part is build on [Angular V11](https://angular.io/), using socket.io-client (despite ngx-socket-io angular module does not seem to work).

 ### **Deployment**
-Dockerfiles will generate servers for both the server and the.Server side is a simple node image to run the server, Client side uses of node image to build the Angular app and then copy the result in a Nginx image that will serve those files.
+Dockerfiles will generate servers for both the server and the client side.
+Server side is a simple node image to run the server, Client side uses of node image to build the Angular app and then copy the result in a Nginx image that will serve those files.
 A `docker-compose.yml` file at the root combines those two builds and one more Nginx image (with a `nginx.conf` file) to serve all.

 `docker-compose.yml` template :
 ```yml